caseyverse/caseyverse.github.io/src/locations/healthstone.md

 ### Phage Therapy (Synthetic)

-Synthetic [Phages](https://en.wikipedia.org/wiki/Bacteriophage) are genitally modified phages used to treat many different kinds pathogenic bacteria whilst being unable to infect the host.
+Phage Therapy is the practice of using genitally modified phages to treat many different kinds pathogenic bacteria whilst being unable to infect the host.
 Advantages include reduced side-effects and preventing bacteria from gaining resistance to antibiotic treatment.
 The use of synthetic phages has allowed many to live longer and healthier lives.